 \emph{Kalman Filter-based Heuristic Ensemble} (KFHE) \citep{PAKRASHI2019456} is a recently proposed algorithm that frames ensemble training as a state estimation problem which is solved using a Kalman filter \citep{kalman1960,maybeck1982stochastic}.
 Although Kalman filters are most commonly used to solve problems associated with time series data, this is not the case for KFHE.
 Rather, this work exploits the data fusion property of the Kalman filter to combine individual multi-class component classifier models to construct an ensemble.
 This can be interpreted as effectively being in between boosting and bagging, and therefore is expected to benefit from exploiting the advantages of both types of ensembles.
 Given the nature of this method, as it effectively falls between boosting and bagging, this can be especially helpful as multi-label datasets are inherently highly imbalanced and can be helpful to balance the drawbacks and benefits of both boosting and bagging.

-By utilising the sensor fusion properties of the Kalman filter in the KFHE framework, this article proposes a multi-label classification algorithm ML-KFHE, and demonstrates its effectiveness using two variants of multi-label classification methods, \emph{ML-KFHE-HOMER} and \emph{ML-KFHE-CC}, which are ensemble methods for multi-label classification that combine the HOMER \citep{tsoumakas2008effective} and \emph{classifier chains} (CC) \cite{Read2011} algorithms respectively with KFHE.
-In addition, this paper also presents a bagged version of HOMER named E-HOMER.
-The main contributions of this paper are:
+By utilising the sensor fusion properties of the Kalman filter in the KFHE framework, this article proposes a multi-label classification algorithm ML-KFHE, and demonstrates its effectiveness using two variants of multi-label classification methods, \emph{ML-KFHE-HOMER} and \emph{ML-KFHE-CC}.
+Here, \emph{ML-KFHE-HOMER} and \emph{ML-KFHE-CC} which are ensembles of HOMER \citep{tsoumakas2008effective} and \emph{classifier chains} (CC) \citep{Read2011} algorithms, respectively, using the ML-KFHE framework.

 To demonstrate the effectiveness of the ML-KFHE ensemble combination method, ensemble versions of CC and HOMER were compared.
 Ensemble version of CC called \emph{Ensemble Classifier Chains} (ECC) was proposed in \citep{Read2011}.
 Although bagged HOMER was not found in the literature, a simple bagged ensemble version of HOMER, named E-HOMER, was also proposed in this work to be able to directly compare the effectiveness of the ML-KFHE-HOMER.
 The source code of the algorithms are made online: \url{https://github.com/phoxis/kfhe-homer}